 On half of her prescriptions, Lila could pay out-of-pocket with GenScripts instead of charging it to her Medicare Part D Plan and save $8,453.04 per year!
 Lila’s huge savings are not something that we see every day, but we typically save almost everyone some money.

-Call or message us today for a free private consultation with one of our friendly licensed pharmacists.
+Schedule a free private consultation today with one of our friendly licensed pharmacists on our website here.
+You can also call one of our convenient locations to schedule with us if you prefer.
 We will personally review all your medications, and for no charge and no obligation, we will provide you a written audit report.
 This report will include our prices and suggestions for you and your physician on how to avoid, or at least delay, spending money on “donut hole” prescriptions.
 It only takes a few minutes of your time, and could literally save you hundreds of dollars next year.

 On top of saving money, there are other benefits that GenScripts provides for you and your doctor!
 There are Medicare drug plan coverage rules that you can avoid:

 You can avoid the above hassles by getting your low-cost medications directly from GenScripts Pharmacy.

 Part D adds prescription drug coverage to Original Medicare, some Medicare Cost Plans, some Medicare Private-Fee-for-Service Plans, and Medicare Medical Savings Account Plans.
 These plans are offered by insurance companies and other private companies approved by Medicare.
 Medicare Advantage Plans may also offer prescription drug coverage that follows the same rules as Medicare Prescription Drug Plans.

 The amount you must pay for health care or prescriptions before Original Medicare, your prescription drug plan, or your other insurance begins to pay

 An amount you may be required to pay as your share of the cost for a medical service or supply, like a doctor’s visit, hospital outpatient visit, or prescription drug.